David Chung

 The Build

-Instead of trying to fake debate knowledge, I leaned into my strengths.
-I built Cicero, the AI Debate Coach—a React and Supabase application designed to be a digital sparring partner.
+Instead of faking debate knowledge, I leaned into my strengths.
+I built Cicero, an AI debate-coach app, on React and Supabase.
+React is the web framework that draws the interface.
+Supabase is the database that remembers every session.
+Together they became a digital sparring partner.

-I couldn’t teach him the nuance of a specific argument, but I could engineer a system that:
+I couldn’t teach Luke the nuance of a specific argument.
+But I could engineer a system that did three things.

 The Insight

-We often freeze when we can’t do the thing ourselves.
-We think support means doing it for them or knowing more than them.
+We freeze when we can’t do the thing ourselves.
+We think support means doing it for them, or knowing more than them.

 That is false.

-Building the infrastructure—the harness for the raw capability—is often more valuable.
-AI was the raw intelligence, Luke provided the drive, and I provided the architecture to connect the two.
+Building the infrastructure is often more valuable.
+The harness for the raw capability matters more than the capability.
+AI was the raw intelligence.
+Luke provided the drive.
+I provided the architecture that connected the two.

 Process is the universal adapter.
-It allowed me to be useful in a world I didn’t fully understand—a principle I explore deeply in Marketing Problems are Infrastructure Problems.
+It let me be useful in a world I didn’t fully understand.
+That is a principle I explore in Marketing Problems are Infrastructure Problems.